nishalsach/nishalsach.github.io/README.md

 Link: [nishalsach.github.io](https://nishalsach.github.io)

+# TODO

+### Fix the B.S.
+PDFS / Images reference system - Added July 5, 2026

+Broken, unintuitive.
+Nothing about this works consistently in my process.

+### Fix Publications Page - Added July 5, 2026

+Looking a little janky, mainly the titles.
+Why does it look like that?
+Too wide?
+Is the whole site too wide?

-# TODO: Migrate publications to structured data (July 5, 2026)
+### Migrate publications to structured data - Added July 5, 2026

 Currently `content/publications.md` has all papers hand-formatted inline (manual `<a>`, `<u>`, button HTML per entry).
 This is v repetitive.